Illiterally/HycreanTarot1.0/README.md

 — all friendly board cards gain +2 value

 Duplicate
-— the Joker becomes a copy of the card in front of it in the lane
+— the Joker becomes a copy of the friendly card in front of it in the lane

 Snapfrost
 — all cards reset to their original printed value